aemami1/KnowRef60k/Create_Dataset/README.md

 ## Generated Dataset location ##
 The test dataset (with label and annotator information, as well as the hashed sentence) is located in knowref_scraper/sources/hashed_dataset folder.
-The script you will run will automatically use this hashed dataset to generate the complete Knowref60k dataset (This is due to legal reasons, that we cannot release the unhashed sentences in the Knowref60k dataset and instead provide you with the quick means of generating them with the script, once you've downloaded the text corpus we used).
-We provide you both with a One-shot (single bash command) script, as well as a step-by-step script for debugging and transparancy.
+The script you will run will automatically use this hashed dataset to generate the complete Knowref60k dataset.
+We provide you both with a one-shot (single bash command) script, as well as a step-by-step script for debugging and transparancy.

 ## Preliminaries ##